 Frequency and age

 Compared to other cancers such as breast cancer, prostate cancer or colon cancer, leukemia is rather rare.
 It accounts for about three percent of tumor cases.
-In Switzerland, approximately 1,100 people are diagnosed with blood cancer every year.
+In Switzerland, around 1,200 people are diagnosed with blood cancer every year.
 580 people die of leukemia each year.
 Almost half of leukemia patients are over 70 years old.
 Children are rarely affected: Only four out of 100 people diagnosed with leukemia were under the age of 15.
 Acute lymphoblastic leukemia (ALL), however, occurs particularly frequently in children and is also the most common type of cancer among them.
 ALL is newly detected in an average of 1 in 100,000 people each year.
 Acute myeloid leukemia, which primarily affects older adults, is diagnosed in three to four out of every 100,000 people each year.

 Center for Hematologic Neoplasms